Add your custom HTML here

 Not yet rated

-If you're serious about your game and want a glove that'll hold up season after season, the Rawlings Player Preferred is worth the investment.
-It's built with higher-quality materials and is the kind of glove that gets more comfortable the more you use it.
+If you're playing regularly and want a glove that will last multiple seasons, the Rawlings Player Preferred is worth the investment.
+It's built with higher-quality materials that shape to your hand over time, giving you a more personalized fit the more you use it.

 Shop on Amazon